 Would love to share that my recent work Nostalgia is being exhibited at the Mark Rothko Art Centre in Daugavpils as part of the 100 In Latvia Art exhibition (July 6 – September 9, 2018).
 There is still time to see the original.

-My husband and I arrived during a beautiful early Latvian spring, when nature is waking up from the long and white cold winter.
+My husband and I arrived during a beautiful early Latvian spring when nature is waking up from the long and white cold winter.
 The time when trees are going back to their fragile stage of green, with some leaves, not many yet, but enough to give a hope for summer and sunshine!
 This transition between seasons has strongly stayed with me.

-When we were leaving I said to myself quietly, “One day, I will imprint on canvas all the colors and all feelings of these images, so people can see how magnificent is this country.”
+When we were leaving I said to myself quietly, “One day, I will imprint on canvas all the colours and all feelings of these images, so people can see how magnificent is this country.”

-Finally this day came and it’s 100 Years of Latvia!
+Finally, this day came and it’s 100 Years of Latvia!

 My dear Latvian Friends, Congratulations!